knative/specs/specs/eventing/test-plan/README.md

     - Knative Eventing Installed.
     - `kubectl` access to the cluster as defined in the spec: https://github.com/knative/specs/blob/main/specs/eventing/control-plane.md#rbac-profile
     - `jq` installed
-- A Kubernetes Service that can be addresable to receive and count cloudevents that arrive
+- A Kubernetes Service that can be addressable to receive and count CloudEvents that arrive
 - `curl` to send CloudEvents

 ## Test Plan for Control Plane